How to Donate More Money to Charity without Spending Much?

 1. Donate Your Coins

 I’ve been writing about this often.
-That Americans throw away more than $62 million worth coins and loose change every year, according to a report by cleaning company, Coventa.
+Americans throw away more than $62 million worth of coins and lose change every year, according to a report by cleaning company Coventa.

-If you’re among those countless Americans that toss coins in trashcans, parking lots and other places, do something else instead.
+If you’re among those countless Americans who toss coins in trashcans, parking lots and other places, do something else instead.
 Collect these coins in a jar or bag and hand them over to a charity of your choice.
-They can deposit such coins at a bank and use the money for helping the underprivileged.
+They can deposit such coins at a bank and use the money to help the underprivileged.

 Refer: Best Places where you change coins for cash